 This course emphasizes applying nursing theory and evidenced based clinical judgment in the care of low and high-risk antepartum, intrapartum, neonatal clients, and their families.
 The focus is on health promotion, risk reduction, family planning, and disease prevention.

-Prerequisite(s): Permission of the Dean Pre- or Co- Requisite(s): NUR 533
+Grade Type: Letter Grade Prerequisite(s): Permission of the Dean

 NUR 533 - Nursing Services with the Childbearing Family Practicum